 We have Toolbox Parenting courses every term.
-The Early Years covers ages 0 to 6, Building Awesome Whanau 0-12, and Tweens and Teens 12+.
+Baby & Toddler Years covers ages 0 to 5, Building Awesome Whanau 0-12, and Teenage Years 12+.
 These are run every term for 6 weeks.
-Early Years on Monday night from 7 pm to 9.15 pm, Building Awesome Whanau is on Thursday morning 10 am to 12.15 pm and Tuesday night 7 pm to 9.15 pm.
-Tweens To Teens is on Wednesday night 7 pm to 9.15 pm.
+Baby & Toddler on Monday night from 7 pm to 9.15 pm, Building Awesome Whanau is on Friday morning 9.30 am to 11.30 am and Tuesday night 7 pm to 9.15 pm.
+Tweens and Teens is on Wednesday night 7 pm to 9.15 pm.
 To register please provide your name, address and contact number on this form.
 The course cost is a sliding scale from gold coin donation up to full price of $75 or $110 for a couple.
 Free to foster parents and caregivers.

 Can I do a Parenting Through Separation course with you?

-Yes, we run regular Parenting Through Separation courses at least 1 x per week in New Lynn and 1 every 2 months in Helensville.
-These are run on a week day 1 x per month 10 am to 2 pm, on Saturdays 10 am to 2 pm or weeknights 6 pm to 10 pm.
+Yes, we run regular Parenting Through Separation courses at least 1 x per week each in New Lynn and Mt Eden and regularly in Helensville.
+These are run alternating weeks 10 am to 2 pm on Saturdays or weeknights 6 pm to 10 pm.
 To register, we need a full legal name, contact number, address, email and date of birth.
 We also need to sight a photo/legal ID.

 What does Lifewise Family Services do?

-We also provide foster care for children who are unable to stay with their families and who are in the care of Child Youth and Family Services
+We also provide foster care for children who are unable to stay with their families and who are in the care of Oranga Tamariki.

 I need a food parcel, how do I get one?

-We provide food parcels from our service to families living in West Auckland with children and who are engaged with our services as a client.
-If you don’t fall into this category you can go to Citizens Advice and they will make a referral on your behalf straight to the food bank.
+We provide support to access food parcels from our service to families living in West Auckland with children and who are engaged with our services as a client.
+If you don’t fall into this category you can go to Citizens Advice Bureau (CAB) and they will make a referral on your behalf straight to the food bank.